The ESRS Skinny: What the European Sustainability Reporting Standards ...

 - Amending company bylaws or charter

-Companies primarily use the 8-K to report significant events occurring between other filings to keep your stockholders and the investing public up to speed on pertinent information.
+Companies primarily use the 8-K to report significant events occurring between other filings, using it to keep stockholders and the investing public up to speed on pertinent information.
 A Form 8-K filing is due within 4 business days of the significant event.

 Most people dislike surprises.
 Shareholders really dislike them, making proxy statements essential in delivering timely information that’s relevant for annual or special shareholder meetings and votes.

 Maybe you want to expand your board of directors or change executive compensation.
 Or perhaps you have a piece of news to deliver that’s especially revelatory or significant.
-Those types of material matters go on a proxy statement through Form DEF 14A and keep your shareholders attuned to what’s going on in your organization, particularly at the executive and board levels.
+Those types of material matters go on a proxy statement through Form DEF 14A, keeping shareholders attuned to what’s going on in your organization, particularly at the executive and board levels.

 Where to Find SEC Filings

-EDGAR makes searching every publicly available SEC filing efficient, giving shareholders an easy way to stay fully informed during their decision-making process.
+EDGAR is an efficient way to search for any publicly available SEC filing, letting shareholders stay fully informed during their decision-making process.
 But EDGAR isn’t just for investors, though.
-If, for instance, you’re prepping your first 10-Q, filings from a publicly-traded competitor could be extremely useful in providing you a template to go by.
+If, for instance, you’re prepping your first 10-Q, filings from a publicly-traded competitor could be extremely useful by providing a template to go by.

 Other Factors to Keep in Mind

-Everything you’ve read so far is pretty cut-and-dry and, to be perfectly honest, available in countless textbooks and “guides” on SEC reporting and securities laws strewn across the interwebs.
-And while understanding your reporting requirements – especially for those new to it – is absolutely critical, your filings don’t exist in a vacuum.
+Everything you’ve read so far is pretty cut-and-dry.
+So, to be perfectly honest, it’s all available in countless textbooks and “guides” on SEC reporting and securities laws strewn across the interwebs.
+However, while a basic, textbook-style understanding of reporting requirements is absolutely critical – especially for noobs – your filings don’t exist in a vacuum.

-Put another way, successfully conquering the SEC reporting mountain isn’t just about the ins-and-outs of a 10-K, for instance, but, just as importantly, understanding the bigger picture.
+Put another way, successfully conquering the SEC reporting mountain isn’t just about the ins-and-outs of Form 10-K, for instance.
+Just as importantly, it’s about understanding the bigger picture.
 And that’s what makes the following additional factors so critical to your success as a public company.

 What Happens If You’re Late With an SEC Filing?

 Sometimes things happen.
-Life and/or the marketplace throws you a massive curveball and you just can’t make a reporting deadline.
-Granted, that’s far from an ideal position to put yourself in, but it’s also not the end of the world.
+Life and/or the marketplace throws you a massive curveball and you just can’t make a periodic reporting deadline.
+Granted, that’s far from an ideal position to put yourself in.
+But it’s also not the end of the world.

 - For whatever reason, you’re going to miss a regulatory deadline.
 As a result, you file SEC Form 12b-25, a Notification of Late Filing.

-- As part of the 12b-25, you must explain the reason behind the missed deadline and any anticipated changes in your operations and earnings for the applicable period.
+- Pursuant to 12b-25, you must explain the reason behind the missed deadline and any anticipated changes in your operations and earnings for the applicable period.

-None of that is very pleasant, that’s for sure.
+None of that is great, that’s for sure.
 But if you meet your extended deadlines, the SEC will still consider your filing as timely.
 However, that doesn’t mean you’re out of the woods.
 Not by a long shot.

-A late filing isn’t just an administrative nightmare that can drop the SEC hammer.
-Perhaps even more importantly, it’s a giant, neon red flag to investors that something is awry with your company.
+A late filing isn’t just an administrative nightmare that can prompt the SEC to drop the hammer.
+Perhaps even more importantly, it’s a giant, flashing, neon red sign to investors that something is awry with your company.

 Yes, there are absolutely legitimate reasons to file late but, from an investor or shareholder’s view, even the most legitimate ones can be the equivalent of the dog eating your homework.
 Investors rely on trust, transparency into your financial condition, and performance.
-If any of those appear to be even potentially in danger, the impact on your shares – and company – will be unpleasant.
+If any of those appear even remotely in danger, the impact on your shares – and company – will be most unpleasant.

 Reporting Requirements for Company Insiders and Ownership

 As we briefly mentioned before, the Exchange Act has several different filing requirements related to company insiders that you must always be aware of.
-This is particularly true in an environment where the slightest whiff of malfeasance can be disastrous for a company.
+This is particularly true in an environment where – once again – the slightest whiff of malfeasance can be disastrous for a company.

 Forms 3, 4, and 5

-All corporate insiders – your officers, directors, and any beneficial owners of more than 10% of your Exchange Act registered securities – must file these forms to provide transparency into the shares they own and is an important mechanism to prevent insider trading.
+All corporate insiders – your officers, directors, and any beneficial owners of more than 10% of your Exchange Act registered securities – must file these forms.
+This requirement provides transparency into the shares they own and is an important mechanism to prevent insider trading.
 Form 3 is the initial filing, Form 4 details any ownership changes, and Form 5 is an annual report.